 Make sure emails can be replied to so that if your customer has a question or wants to reply, it will reach the right person.

-Your onboarding process can make or break your relationship with your customers so, make sure you think about this in depth and when building your Customer Academy and Automation consider your client – always make sure you are working towards helping your clients be successful when using your product.
+Your onboarding process can make or break your relationship with your customers so, make sure you think about this in depth when building your Customer Academy and consider your client – always make sure you are working towards helping your clients be successful when using your product.

 In this guide, you can see how to create a great Customer Onboarding Training Programme and, if you need any help building your Customer Academy, let us know.